Getting Answers: Where Does California Get Its Crude Oil, And How Reliant Is The State On Russia?

 The majority of California’s crude oil is imported from Ecuador, Saudi Arabia, Iraq and Columbia.
 Varshney says we should consider producing more here at home.

-“Even though our long-term plan is to get away from fossil fuels, we don’t want to drive our economy into a major depression because we were not willing to deal with a short-term problem,” he said.MORE NEWS: Call Kurtis: Gas Prices Are Up, Here’s How To Save
+“Even though our long-term plan is to get away from fossil fuels, we don’t want to drive our economy into a major depression because we were not willing to deal with a short-term problem,” he said.MORE NEWS: Pair Suspected In High-End Pet Food Thefts In Stockton, Other San Joaquin Valley Cities

 Some California lawmakers are calling on Gov. Gavin Newsom to approve more crude oil production.
 We asked the Governor’s Office if that was a possibility.
 They didn’t respond.